tmsalab/fourPNO/cran-comments.md

 * ubuntu 12.04 (on travis-ci), R 3.4.0
 * win-builder (devel and release)

+## Feedback

+The previously submitted version of this package had a CRAN maintainer request the addition paper reference material including the year and doi of publications referenced within the `DESCRIPTION` file's description section.
+This was addressed.

 ## R CMD check results

 0 errors | 0 warnings | 1 note